Intel graphics chip will tap new version of TSMC 7-nanometer process - sources

 The chip manufacturing technology for the DG2 is expected to be more advanced than the Samsung Electronics Co Ltd 005930.KS 8-nanometer process used in Nvidia's most recent round of graphics chips released in the fall, the people said.
 They added it would also have a leg up on the Advanced Micro Devices graphics chips made on TSMC's 7-nanometer process.

-Intel declined to comment and TSMC did not immediately respond to a request for comment.
+Intel declined to comment and TSMC said it does not comment on individual customers.

 Intel officials last year said that it would outsource the DG2 chip but did not say which chip manufacturer had won the business or which chipmaking process it would use.